Mshishegar/Judicial.portal/Judicial.ikamotto.md

    * TBSOIHBC
    * The message sent from the German Central Prosecutor's Office was received by the Secretariat of the International Digital Trade Court in America with the judicial tracking code 20241052916 on 12 February 2024.
    * The file is being prepared to receive the order of the director general and register the user's wallet.
+   * Mr. Ika Motto, please register your two new Tether currency wallets in the portal so that the payment order operation can be completed by the judge.
    ##